-- Assistance Dogs UK - Made up of seven individual organisations: Canine Partners, Dog A.I.D., Dogs for Good, Guide Dogs, Hearing Dogs for Deaf People, Medical Detection Dogs and Support Dogs.
+- Assistance Dogs UK - Made up of eight individual organisations: Canine Partners, Dog A.I.D., Dogs for Good, Guide Dogs, Hearing Dogs for Deaf People, Medical Detection Dogs, Support Dogs and The Seeing Dogs Alliance.
 Over 7,000 disabled people in the UK rely on assistance dogs to help with day-to-day tasks.
 Volunteers are needed to help educate puppies aged between six weeks and one year.
 Tasks include socialising, emergency and short-term fostering, and dog-walking to familiarise the puppy with public places.

 - Pets as Therapy - First established in 1983, the charity relies on volunteers to share their time and their pets with people in need.
 Volunteers provide a visiting service in hospitals, hospices, nursing and care homes, special needs schools and a variety of other venues across the UK.

-- Riding for the Disabled Association - Arranges horse and pony-based activities such as riding, vaulting, show-jumping, hippotherapy and carriage driving for around 28,000 disabled people every year.
-It is run by 19,000 volunteers across 500 groups; voluntary opportunities include mucking out, grooming, tacking-up, and leading and side-walking.
+- Riding for the Disabled Association - Arranges horse and pony-based activities such as riding, vaulting, show jumping, hippotherapy and carriage driving for around 25,000 disabled people every year.
+It is run by 18,000 volunteers across 500 groups; voluntary opportunities include mucking out, grooming, tacking-up, and leading and side-walking.

 - The Cinnamon Trust - Helps elderly and terminally ill people to care for their pets.
 Around 15,000 volunteers perform dog-walking and other tasks including short-term fostering when the pet's owner is in hospital.